Christian Community

 “When punished, they rejoice as if quickened into life; they are assailed by the Jews as foreigners, and are persecuted by the Greeks; yet those who hate them are unable to assign any reason for their hatred.”

-I believe the narrative speaks for itself, but I want to highlight a few points.
+The narrative speaks for itself, but I want to highlight a few points.
 First, there was something unique about these Christian men and women that set them apart from the world they lived in.
-Second, they were ordinary people, yet they were seen as above reproach in their conduct and mannerism.
+Second, they were ordinary, yet they were seen as above reproach in their conduct and mannerisms.
 It reminds me of what the Lord said to Abraham, “I am Almighty God; walk before Me and be blameless” (Genesis 17:1).
 Third, their allegiance was clearly to the Kingdom of Heaven.
 Still, they did not despise, nor were they persuaded by this earthly realm and its fallen condition.
-And fourth, lastly, persecution was expected.
+Fourth, persecution was expected.

 Tertullian, an early Christian author, gives us another picture of the Christian community in his second-century writing called The Apology.
 It reads in part: